Purdue x Vitality: Activewear for every body

 Chloe ChamBerlain (BS Organizational Leadership ’20) Chief Of Design

-The family business that started with unclear expectations has quickly become an incredibly successful story of DIY entrepreneurship.
+The family business that started in their Denver garage with their personal savings has quickly become an incredibly successful story of DIY entrepreneurship.
 It’s a story rooted in their experiences at Purdue.
 “Purdue helped us become balanced people,” Chloe says.
 “We became communicators, leaders and entrepreneurs with the help of our educations.
 We want to continue to impact others’ lives and the community we’ve created.
 We always are working to be better versions of ourselves and to find our own balance in work, business and life.
 We hope others can find the same.”

 The sisters grew up in a household that valued fitness.
-Their mom had been a Denver Broncos cheerleader.
+Their mom was a Denver Broncos cheerleader.
 Their dad was a bodybuilder.

 Wanting to follow in their footsteps, Taylor (BS nutrition and dietetics ’15) eventually chose a health-related major.